golden05/learn-astro/20230325-Astro-Guide.md

 ## Dynamic routes

-An astro page file can specify dynamic routes parameters in its filename to generate For example `src/pages/authors/[author].astro` generate a bio page for every author .
+An astro page file can specify dynamic routes parameters in its filename to generate For example 'src/pages/authors/[author].astro' generate 'author' become a parameter

-`author` become a parameter
+- in SSR mode, a page will be generated on request for any route .

 ### Static (SSG) Mode

+动态创建的页面和路由会在构建时生成
 a dynamic route must export a `getStaticPaths()` that returns an array of objects with `params` property.
 `[dog].astro` defines the dynamic `dog` in their `params` .
 The page can access this parameter using `Astro.params`.